What is a Citation?

 Using the Journal Finder if you have a Citation

 If you have citation information for the article you are seeking, follow these steps:

-1) Use the Journal Finder to see if the library has the journal in which the article is located.
+1) Use the Oglethorpe University Journals A-to-Z List to see if the library has the journal in which the article is located.

-2) Search the Journal Finder for the Journal Title.
+2) Search the Journal A-to-Z List for the Journal Title.
 (Searching for the article title is a common error.
 This will not work here because you are searching a list of journals, not articles.)

 3) Check the results against your citation.
 If the journal is listed, check that the library has access to the issue you need:

 Journals that are available electronically have the dates of coverage listed next to the database link(s).
 Choose a database that matches the date of your citation.
 Once you are in the appropriate database, you may need to search for your article using elements from your citation (article title, author, etc.).